 Although this seems like a no brainer we believe that there is a proper way to install a choke tube.
 When changing a choke in the field or at the range, wipe the choke with a clean rag to keep any abrasive from being ground into the threaded area of the choke/barrel.
 Finger tighten and then use a wrench that properly fits the tube to finish tightening using a moderate amount of pressure.
 This will help keep the choke from loosening up when in use.
 When a choke is not properly seated the possibility of the shot charge striking the edge of the choke greatly increases.
 If this happens a bulged barrel and a ruined choke are almost guaranteed.
 Most chokes will loosen and back out to some degree if they are left finger tight.
 A perfectly clean, dry choke installed in a clean, dry barrel and moderately tightened with a wrench should not work loose.
 Having said that, most shooters are better off to make sure that there is a light coating of oil on the choke before installing as this will help prevent rust in the barrel.
 All chokes should be checked on a regular basis for tightness.

-Prior to changing or tightening a choke tube, make sure the gun is unloaded and the muzzle is pointed in a safe direction.
+Prior to doing anything with a choke, be sure the gun is unloaded and the muzzle pointed in a safe direction.